-Gaylyn made ostomy awareness a priority after having ileostomy surgery ten years ago because of Crohn’s disease.
-In 2012 she started Gutless and Glamorous, an organization dedicated to improving the lives of those living with chronic illness.
-All of her advocacy efforts have been significant, but this time people on social media were totally ecstatic—as they should be!
+Gaylyn has made ostomy awareness a priority after having ileostomy surgery ten years ago because of Crohn’s disease.
+In 2012, she started Gutless and Glamorous, a nonprofit organization dedicated to improving the lives of those living with chronic illness.
+All of her advocacy efforts have been significant, but this time people on social media went totally off-the-wall ecstatic — as they should!

 Here are a just few highlights from Twitter:

 It was a Twitter Moment…